Stuck at Home (together)

 If you’re sitting around asking yourself “Now What?”
 These are a few good resources that can answer that question.

+- NY Times “At Home”.
 Look for the story on this site by Don Winslow that starts, “No one knows how the chimp got the revolver.”
-No spoilers please!
+No spoilers, please!

-I tried to do 19 all at once, and got very warm.
+- USA Today: 100 Things to do inside because of the pandemic.
+I tried to do 19 all at once and got very warm.

 Connect with Others